Personality Testing Improves Communication and Teamwork

 While the Birkman and Enneagram are different, each provides essential insights into individuals about themselves, as well as highlighting how others operate.

-With that greater understanding can come better collaboration, whether that’s a team of church leadership or lay volunteers – or even between a pastor and congregation member.
+With that grater understanding can come better collaboration, whether that’s a team of church leadership or lay volunteers – or even between a pastor and congregation member.
 The same is true in relationships and with family dynamics.

 Tools like the Birkman and Enneagram can foster better understanding and help build relationships in a number of ways: